 A coach must outline what type of business model they want to emulate: mass or niche, value or premium.
 A great tool for developing a business model is writing it out on a business model this worksheet is a great reference.
 Understanding the intended business model will directly affect marketing strategy and the plan for future growth.

 The next step after creating a business model is creating procedures to manage this model.
 Management procedures create brand consistency which increases client retention.
-Get an example of management procedures and learn how to create your own in with this Coach’s Toolkit.

 “A business lives or dies on its ability to manage cash.” – Jim Crowell, OPEX CEO.

 Before a business can make money and become sustainable, a coach needs to develop an understanding of cash flow and how to manage their business’ cash.
-Learn how to effectively spend your first $100 in Coach’s Toolkit a free mini-course.

 Each tip mentioned above helps coaches take their passion and turn it into a successful and sustainable business.
 Just like these tips we’ve created a system called the OPEX System of Coaching made up of the five pillars of professional coaching.
 Each pillar is a key skill a professional coach needs to master and influences the next.
 Without each of the pillars, a coach cannot truly be a professional.